Blog » Beyond the Download—Why Are Some Apps Sticky While Others Are Forgotten?

 5. Just the Right Amount of Communication

-The key to user retention is user engagement, and in order to engage, you need to communicate.
-When you communicate with users (at least if you’re the one initiating), you’re walking a fine line between providing them with helpful reminders and annoying them so badly they delete your app.
+The key to user retention is a user engagement, and in order to engage, you need to communicate.
+When you communicate with users (at least if you’re the one initiating), you’re walking a fine line between providing them with helpful reminders and annoying them so badly they delete your application.